 The Committee reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of PolyOne's accounting principles and such other matters as are required to be discussed with the Committee under generally accepted auditing standards.
-In addition, the Committee has discussed with the independent auditors the auditors' independence from management and PolyOne, including the matters in the written disclosures required by the Independence Standards Board, and considered the compatibility of nonaudit services with the auditors' independence.
+The Committee has discussed with the independent auditors the auditors' independence from management and PolyOne, including the matters in the written disclosures required by the Independence Standards Board, and considered the compatibility of nonaudit services with the auditors' independence.
+The Committee has also pre-approved all audit and non-audit services and fees provided to the company by the independent auditors.
 Based upon the Committee's considerations, the Committee has concluded that Ernst & Young LLP is independent.
 The Committee discussed with PolyOne's internal and independent auditors the overall scope and plans for their respective audits.
 The Committee meets with the internal and independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of PolyOne's internal controls, and the overall quality of PolyOne's financial reporting.
-The Audit Committee meet four times during fiscal year 2001.
+The Audit Committee met five times during 2002.

-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2001, for filing with the Securities and Exchange Commission.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors (and the Board has approved) that the audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2002, for filing with the Securities and Exchange Commission.